pvincent4/service-portail/public/app/bower_components/angular-carousel/README.md

  - `rn-carousel-buffered` boolean value to enable the carousel buffering, good to minimize the DOM, defaults to 5 slides. (works only with arrays)
  - `rn-carousel-swipe` boolean value to enable/disable swiping (default true)
  - `rn-carousel-control` boolean value to enable builtin prev/next buttons (you can override by CSS)
+ - `rn-carousel-auto-slide` integer value will make the slider automatically change the visible slide after given seconds
+ - `rn-carousel-pause-on-hover="true"` prevent auto-slide on hover
+ - `rn-carousel-prevent-animation="true"` if you dont want animations

 ## Todo :
  - see the [TODO file](./TODO)